opensupporter/osdi-docs/organizations.md

 ---
 layout: default
-title: Person
+title: Organization
 ---

-# Person
+# Organization

-This document defines the Person resource.
+This document defines the Organization resource.

-People are individual users who are stored in the OSDI system's database in some way.
+Organizations are political/legal entities that generally organize a group of people that are stored in the OSDI system's database in some way.

-People have names, email addresses, and other information, and they have associated action histories recording the actions they've taken on the system, such as a list of their signatures on various petitions.
+The Organization resource is as similar as possible to the [Person*](people.html) resource, removing some fields that only apply to people (e.g. family name, gender identity, etc) and adding others like legal status and logo.
+However, the similarities are much greater.
+Organizations have email and postal addresses, facebook and twitter pages, etc.  Many systems will store Organizations and People in the same database table and separate them by a type field or otherwise.

 ### Sections: